A5H1Q/Goods-Location-Manager-CSVBased-/README.md

 ### Instructions For usage :-

-This software supports the usage of *.csv* files as input and Performs operations such as Search, Insertion, Updation and Deletion on the supplied *.csv* file.
+This software supports the usage of *.csv* files as input and performs operations such as search, insertion, updation and deletion on the supplied *.csv* file.

-Note:- Target File Must be Renamed As *'input.csv'* for the software to Recognise the file.
+Note:- Target file must be renamed as *'input.csv'* for the software to recognise the file.
-If No File is Available Use 'Insert Menu' To create A fresh *'input.csv'* file.
+If no file is available use Insert menu to create a new *'input.csv'* file.

 ## Working :-

 ![working](snap2.png)

-This Simple Utility Recognises the shelf No./Rack/Location of the Item by Reading the text followed by *$* symbol.
+The utility recognises the shelf no./rack/location of the item by reading the text followed by *$* symbol.
-If No *$* is present, it indicates that No shelf/Location is Assigned to that Item.
+If no *$* is present, it indicates that no shelf/location is assigned to that item.

-The Utility is able to Modify the shelf No./Rack No. by changing The values followed by *$* symbol or Assigning a new location if not present.

 ### Features:-

-1. Searching Items By Shelf No./Rack No./Location.
+1. Searching items by shelf No./rack No./location.
-2. Viewing All Items that have location/Shelf Assigned to it (by using *$* As keyword).
+2. Viewing all items that have location/Shelf assigned to it (by using *$* As keyword).
-3. Inserting New Item.
+3. Inserting New item.
-4. Updating Item Location/Shelf No.
+4. Updating item's location/shelf No.
-5. Deleting Item from *input.csv* file permanently.
+5. Deleting item from *input.csv* file permanently.

-## Limitations :-

-1. When Multiple *$* Symbols are present.
-First Occurence is selected.
-2. Supports only *.csv* file.

-(workaround: see solution below)

-## Solution :-

-For a more Advanced and practical Approach, an Android application was created using same principles, but uses a much better algorithm.

-1. Supports Multiple and most common spreadsheet/excel formats.
-2. Searches For '#:' Instead of '$' in a row/line. and if multiple occurences are found, then the last occurence is selected.
-3. Exporting,Editing,Deleting..
-4. Parsing Large Datasheets(Depends on Processor)

 ## License:-